Can guinea pigs swim?

 You may have seen many videos on the internet where they are forced to swim in large pools, but you are not shown how many of them have drowned while performing the stunt.

-Forcing them to swim is a very cruel act.
+Forcing guinea pigs who hate water to swim is a very cruel act.